Bipolar Disorder DSM 5 Criteria: Diagnosis And Treatment Options

-Along with CBT, clinicians may utilize psychotherapy to help patients recognize and manage symptoms related to stress, and educate patients about helpful self-care practices.
+Along with CBT, clinicians may utilize psychotherapy to help patients recognize and manage stress-related symptoms and educate patients about helpful self-care practices.

-Family-focused therapy may also be recommended to help educate family members about bipolar disorder and how they can help their loved one.
+Family-focused therapy may also be recommended to help educate family members about bipolar disorder and how they can help their loved ones.

-Research suggests that individuals receiving a combination of multiple types of psychotherapy and medication may have the best chance of relief from their bipolar disorder symptoms.
+Research suggests that individuals receiving a combination of psychotherapy and medication may have the best chance of relief from their bipolar disorder symptoms.

 Physicians often base the type of medication they prescribe on the specific type of bipolar disorder diagnosed.
-The process of finding the right medication, or combination of medications, can take time.
+Finding the proper drug or a combination of drugs can take time.
 Common medications prescribed for bipolar disorder include:

-- Lithium, which is an effective mood stabilizer and can help prevent the highs and lows associated with bipolar disorder.
+- Lithium is an effective mood stabilizer and can help prevent the highs and lows associated with bipolar disorder.
 Physicians advise patients taking lithium to undergo blood tests periodically, as the drug has been known to cause kidney and thyroid problems.

-- Anticonvulsants, which are generally prescribed to treat seizures.
+- Anticonvulsants are generally prescribed to treat seizures.
 These medications can help stabilize mood in individuals with bipolar disorder.